Geography of Fiji

 Viti Levu, the largest island, covers about 57% of the nation's land area, hosts the two official cities (the capital Suva, and Lautoka) and most other major towns, such as Nausori, Vaileka, Ba, Tavua, Kororvou, Nasinu, and Nadi (the site of the international airport), and contains some 69% of the population.
-Vanua Levu, 64 km to the north of Viti Levu, covers just over 30% of the land area though is home to only some 15% of the population.
+Vanua Levu, 64 km to the northeast of Viti Levu, covers just over 30% of the land area though is home to only some 15% of the population.
 Its main towns are Labasa and Savusavu.
 In the northeast it features Natewa Bay, carving out the Loa peninsula.

 Both islands are mountainous, with peaks up to 1300 m rising abruptly from the shore, and covered with tropical forests.
 Heavy rains (up to 304 cm annually) fall on the windward (southeastern) side, covering these sections of the islands with dense tropical forest.
 Lowlands on the western portions of each of the main islands are sheltered by the mountains and have a well-marked dry season favorable to crops such as sugarcane.

 Other islands and island groups, which cover just 12.5% of the land area and house some 16% of the population, include Taveuni southeast off Vanua Levu and Kadavu Island, south off Viti Levu (the third and fourth largest islands respectively), the Mamanuca Group (just off Nadi) and Yasawa Group (to the north of the Mamanucas), which are popular tourist destinations, the Lomaiviti Group (just off Suva) with Levuka, the former capital and the only major town on any of the smaller islands, located on the island of Ovalau, and the remote Lau Group over the Koro Sea to the east near Tonga, from which it is separated by the Lakeba Passage.

 Two outlying regions are Rotuma, 400 km to the north, and the uninhabited coral atoll and cay Ceva-i-Ra or Conway Reef, 450 km to the southwest of main Fiji.
 Culturally conservative Rotuma with its 2,000 people on 44 km2 geographically belongs to Polynesia, and enjoys relative autonomy as a Fijian dependency.

 Fiji Television reported on 21 September 2006 that the Fiji Islands Maritime and Safety Administration (FIMSA), while reviewing its outdated maritime charts, had discovered the possibility that more islands could lie within Fiji's Exclusive Economic Zone.

 More than half of Fiji's population lives on the island coasts, either in Suva or in smaller urban centers.
 The interior is sparsely populated because of its rough terrain.